Skip to content

 What Are the Benefits of THC?

-Papa & Barkley’s line of Releaf products are full-spectrum and made using a whole plant infusion process, which means they contain all of the phytonutrients, terpenes, and full spectrum of cannabinoids in the cannabis plant, including THC.
-This is opposed to CBD isolate, which is 99 to 100 percent CBD.
-Full-spectrum products are often preferable to CBD isolate, as research shows that cannabinoids and terpenes occur in nature together and interact to produce an “entourage effect,” a synergistic process thought to give CBD a wider reach as far as its health benefits.
+Papa & Barkley’s line of Releaf products are full-spectrum and made using a whole plant infusion process, which means they contain natural phytonutrients, terpenes, and a range of cannabinoids present in the cannabis plant, including THC.
+This is in contrast to CBD isolate, which is 99 to 100 percent CBD.
+Full-spectrum products may be preferable for those interested in experiencing the synergy of naturally occurring plant compounds, a phenomenon known as the “entourage effect.”
+Ongoing research aims to further clarify how cannabinoids and terpenes interact in the body.

 Erica Garza is an author and essayist.
 Her work has appeared in TIME, Health, Glamour, Good Housekeeping, Women's Health, The Telegraph and VICE.
 She lives in Los Angeles.